Contact usShoreline 24-Hour

-We have started on work to reduce flooding along NE 148th Street between 12th and 15th Avenues NE.
-The project has been on hold since 2016 but is expected to resume soon.
-Long-delayed funding from the Washington State Department of Ecology is now coming.
+The City has begun work to reduce flooding along NE 148th Street between 12th and 15th Avenues NE.
+The project was placed on hold in 2016 due to a delay in grant funding from the Washington State Department of Ecology (Ecology).
+Long-delayed funding is now coming.

 - Grant funding from the Department of Ecology.

 - Grant funding from King County.

 - Checking in with neighbors, property owners, utilities, the general public, and other interested groups.

 Storm runoff on NE 148th Street between 12th and 15th Avenues NE flows to a single catch basin mid-block.
 This catch basin has no outlet pipe and is easily overwhelmed.
 Frequent stormwater ponding occurs within large areas on both sides of NE 148th Street.